gthomdev/replayslol-redditapi/README.md

 * Speak to Dave about the work that needs to be done to fix the test and if there are any good Jest examples
 * Enforce the spec on the API to get cleaner content in the datastore
 * Add tests for additional endpoints
+* Work out if any of the current middleware is unnecessary